So you can’t wait to pack your beach sandals in your suitcase and jet off on a Mexico vacation.

 You won’t lack for choice when it comes to resorts in either Cabo San Lucas or Cancun.

 We’ve checked out Hotel Los Milagros.
-It’s a quiet sweet little oasis right in Cabo San Lucas town – very clean and with a small pool too.
+It’s a sweet and quiet little oasis right in Cabo San Lucas town – with very clean hotel rooms and a small pool too.

-It’s the nicest of the cheapest hotels in Cabo we’ve seen.
+It’s the nicest of the cheapest hotels in Cabo we’ve seen, with rates from $70 to $120 USD a night.
 (But it’s not beachfront.)

-Casa Bella is another small boutique hotel in the heart of Cabo that we’ve inspected.
-With loads of colonial Mexican style, it’s charming and also affordable.
+Casa Bella is another small boutique hotel in the heart of Cabo San Lucas that we’ve inspected.
+With loads of colonial Mexican style, it’s charming and also affordable (again, not beachfront).

 At the other end of the scale, book the One&Only Palmilla for exclusive luxury.
 (We’ve bedded down here too.)